cloudflare/cloudflare-docs/content/dns/dnssec/troubleshooting.md

 ## View the DNSSEC chain of trust with Dig

-Full verification of domain signatures (for example: `cloudflare.com`) involves verifying the key-signing key at the top-level-domain (for example: `.com`).
+Full verification of domain signatures (for example, `cloudflare.com`) involves verifying the key signing key at the top-level domain (for example, `.com`).

 Similar verification is then performed by checking the key-signing key of `.com` at the root server level.
-DNSSEC root keys are distributed to DNS clients to complete the trust chain.
+DNSSEC root keys are distributed to DNS clients to complete the chain of trust.

 When DNSSEC is enabled, a `DS` record is required at the registrar's DNS.
-The `DS` record contains a hash of the public key-signing key as well as metadata about the key.
+The `DS` record contains a hash of the public key signing key as well as metadata about the key.

+{{<example>}}

 Use `dig` to find a `DS` record: